Azure-Samples/LegacyDotNetAppMigrationWorkshop/OpenHack/openHack06.md

 ---

-With the applications deployed into production, we need to monitor them both at the infrastructure and application levels.
+With the applications deployed into production, we need to monitor them both at the infrastructure and application level.

 ## Requirements